For most people, the heart of their home is the kitchen. It’s the place that most people gather, eat, share stories, and above all, bond.

 Years ago, when we had a small apartment, our bedroom was the only real place to hang out.
 But now that we have lots o’ square footage, there are many more places for our kids to hang out.
 But somehow, the kids always migrate back to our bedroom.

-I didn’t realize that this was happening until my hubby and I got super serious about putting our then-3 ½-month-old on a sleep schedule.
-Since we’d been trying to get Claire to bed earlier and earlier (and not, say, at 1:00 a.m. when she liked to go to sleep), her bedtime started to coincide with the kids’ bedtime.
+I didn’t realize that this was happening until last week, when my hubby and I got super serious about putting our 3 ½-month-old on a sleep schedule.
+Since we’ve been trying to get Claire to bed earlier and earlier (and not, say, at 1:00 a.m. when she likes to go to sleep), her bedtime started to coincide with the kids’ bedtime.
 When we would finally get her down to sleep, we warned the kids not to come into our room—or else.

 I don’t even have to tell you what happened.
 As much as we told them not to come in, there were 400 trips in and out of our room.
 Noisy trips.